Why Islamists and the radical Left loathe the Day of Love.

 It becomes completely understandable, therefore, why leftist believers were so inspired by the tyrannies in the Soviet Union, Mao's China, North Vietnam and many other communist countries.
 As sociologist Paul Hollander has documented in his classic Political Pilgrims, fellow travelers were especially enthralled with the desexualized dress that the Maoist regime imposed on its citizens.
 This at once satisfied the leftist’s yearning for enforced sameness and the imperative of erasing attractions between private citizens.
 As I have demonstrated in United in Hate, the Maoists’ unisex clothing finds its parallel in fundamentalist Islam’s mandate for shapeless coverings to be worn by both males and females.
 The collective “uniform” symbolizes submission to a higher entity and frustrates individual expression, mutual physical attraction, and private connection and affection.
 And so, once again, the Western leftist remains not only uncritical, but completely supportive of -- and enthralled in -- this form of totalitarian puritanism.

 This is precisely why leftist feminists today do not condemn the forced veiling of women in the Islamic world; because they support everything that forced veiling is and engenders.
-It should be no surprise, therefore, that Naomi Wolf finds the hijab "sexy".
-And it should be no surprise what solution Oslo Professor of Anthropology, Dr. Unni Wikan, found for the high incidence of Muslims raping Norwegian women: the rapists must not be punished, but Norwegian women must veil themselves.
+It should be no surprise, therefore, what solution Oslo Professor of Anthropology, Dr. Unni Wikan, has come up with for the high incidence of Muslims raping Norwegian women: the rapists must not be punished, but Norwegian women must veil themselves.

 Valentine’s Day is a “shameful day” for the Muslim world and for the Left.
 It is shameful because private love is considered obscene, since it threatens the highest of values: the need for a totalitarian order to attract the complete and undivided attention, allegiance and veneration of every citizen.
 Love serves as the most lethal threat to the tyrants seeking to build Sharia and a classless utopia on earth, and so these tyrants yearn for the annihilation of every ingredient in man that smacks of anything that it means to be human.